-If you have selected to use eggs from either a non-identified (also called an anonymous egg donor) RMA of New York egg donor or a directed or identified egg donor (also called known egg donor), they will take injectable medication to stimulate their ovaries into producing more eggs than usual.
+If you have selected to use eggs from either a non-identified (also called "anonymous") RMA of New York egg donor, or identified (also called "directed" or "known") egg donor, they will take injectable medication to stimulate their ovaries into producing more eggs than usual.
 During this stage, our physicians perform frequent monitoring (blood work and transvaginal pelvic ultrasounds) to see how their ovaries are responding to the medication and check if any dosage adjustments are needed.
-When the ovarian follicles containing the eggs reach a certain size, a final injection is given to finish growing the eggs before they are removed.
+When the ovarian follicles containing the eggs reach a certain size, a final "trigger" injection is given to finish growing the eggs before they are removed.

 If you have chosen to use eggs from a donor egg bank, such as Donor Egg Bank USA or Fairfax EggBank, the egg donors have already gone through the ovarian stimulation process and frozen donor eggs will be shipped to one of RMA of New York’s 4 full-service IVF laboratory locations.

-During this same time period, the gestational surogate’s menstrual cycle will be monitored and possibly adjusted using the medication to align with the timing of the eventual embryo transfer.
+During this same time period, the gestational surrogate’s menstrual cycle will be monitored and possibly adjusted using medication to align with the timing of the eventual embryo transfer.

 Step 4: Sperm Collection